jayniz/lounge_lizard/README.md

 ## Credit

 The way this gem is build is very similar to [redsnow](https://github.com/apiaryio/redsnow).
-It just provides a binding, but it's up to date
+So cheers to them!

 ## License
 MIT License.
 See the [LICENSE](https://github.com/moviepilot/lounge_lizard/blob/master/LICENSE) file.